-2. ELL Session Two: Questioning & Assessment for Non-English-Speaking Students session focuses on the role of teacher-language, practice and expectations and how these factors can impact second language learners in their classes.
+2. ELL Session Two: Questioning & Assessment for Non-English Speaking Students

+Too often, teacher questions and assessment tools measure something other than the goals for which they were intended.
+Even the simplest question, if not phrased carefully, can prove incomprehensible to a student who otherwise understands the material being discussed.
+This session focuses on the role of teacher-language, practice and expectations and how these factors can impact second language learners in their classes.
 We will explore through the lens of non-English speakers the strategies and materials often used in the classroom.
 In the process, educators will be called upon to share their current learning goals, instructional practices and favorite tools in light of this new perspective.